jimmyhmiller/PlayGround/writings/programming/Introduction to Programming A Polyglot Approach.md

 This book flows out of the belief that [programming is theory building]().
 Programming is not a working program, it is not a set of instructions, it is not the source code, the documentation nor all of these things combined.
 Programming is the activity of building a theory about how the program connects to and corresponds with the world.
 In this view, programming languages are the tools which allow us to build theories.

 This view drives the book's approach to each language.
 The emphasis will not be on any particular program and its details, but the way in which each language enables and inhibits our thoughts.
 For some, this may make the book seem "impractical", but it is our contention that "theory is practical" and "practice is theoretical".
-To that end, we seek to strike a balance between rigor and allowing the reader to gain an intuition about the topic at hand.
+To that end, I seek to strike a balance between rigor and allowing the reader to gain an intuition about the topic at hand.

 ## Intended Audience

 The primary aim of this book is to do what the title says, to introduce people to programming.
 This means this book is aimed at people with no knowledge of programming.
 That said, the book hopes to follow in the footsteps of *The Structure and Interpretation of Computer Programming* (SICP) AKA "the wizard book"[^1].
 For anyone not familiar with this book, this means that the focus is on the subject of programming rather than helping a beginner get setup with a programming environment.
 Books which aim to teach how to setup a development environment, which libraries to use, etc, have their place, but limit themselves in terms of their time of relevance.
 This book hopes to cover subjects that will be fruitful to beginners for many years to come.

-[^1]: We have no false pretensions that this book is be anywhere near as good as SICP.
+[^1]: I have no false pretensions that this book is be anywhere near as good as SICP.

 SICP is not just a book that doesn't cover these sorts of practical manners for its readers, but it also a book of great depth.
-Many readers have remarked on the books depth and difficulty and we believe the same may be said for the following.
+Many readers have remarked on the books depth and difficulty and I believe the same may be said for the following.
 This book is not an intended as an easy introduction.
 Programming certainly can be easy but it requires taking on a certain mindset and practicing particular intellectual virtues.
 Good programs are created by labor rather than luck.
-Many today see programming as an easy profession to make lots of money, we see it as a learned skill and a way of thinking.
+Many today see programming as an easy profession to make lots of money, I see it as a learned skill and a way of thinking.

 ### Experienced Developers

-While the book is aimed at those who have not done any programming before, we hope this book may well be found useful by experienced developers.
+While the book is aimed at those who have not done any programming before, I hope this book may well be found useful by experienced developers.
 Because of the large number of languages and concepts the book covers, many developers may be inexperienced with a particular technology and will hopefully find the discussion in those sections enlightening.
-We would however encourage even experienced developers to consider reading the book from the beginning.
+I would however encourage even experienced developers to consider reading the book from the beginning.
 The sections in this book are meant to build and much may be missed by reading them out of context.

 ### Self Taught Developers

 Self taught developers will hopefully find this book particularly useful.
-In crafting this book, we have shied away, not from the academic world as a whole, but from the academic means of explanation.
-This means, we will not assume prior knowledge of academic subjects, we omit deep theortical concerns (proofs), and do not dwell on mathematical minutia.
-That being said, we find the academic world to be ripe with interesting ideas, something to be mined and refined rather than ignored.
+In crafting this book, I have shied away, not from the academic world as a whole, but from the academic means of explanation.
+This means, I will not assume prior knowledge of academic subjects, I omit deep theortical concerns (proofs), and do not dwell on mathematical minutia.
+That being said, I find the academic world to be ripe with interesting ideas, something to be mined and refined rather than ignored.

 ## Reading Advice

 Often books recommend following some strict plan of study.
 This often means a recommendation to take notes, reread sections, and to fully complete all exercises.
-We view that sort of reading as not quite in the spirit of the book.
+I view that sort of reading as not quite in the spirit of the book.
 This book aims not to be a textbook, but a spring board for ideas.
 Don't feel the need to do percisely what the book says, experiment and play.
 Copying a program line for line is not the goal, but rather taking the program, changing it to see its outcome.
 Or even better, looking at a program and trying to rewrite it in a completely different style or fashion.

-We hope to model this style throughout the book.
+I hope to model this style throughout the book.
 In fact, the majority of programs in this book you will see multiple times in various languages.
 This means if you do not fully understand a certain program, you need not fret, hopefully another language will make it more clear.

 ### Pace

 This book is deliberately fast-paced.
 Often reading a programming text feels like reading math.
 The style of exposition requires the reader to sit and concentrate on each of the details at hand.
-While these experiences can be educational and sometimes even cathartic, we hope not to duplicate this feeling in this book.
-Instead, we model this book after works in the tradition of Analytic Philosophy.
+While these experiences can be educational and sometimes even cathartic, I hope not to duplicate this feeling in this book.
+Instead, I modeled this book after works in the tradition of Analytic Philosophy.
 Analytic Philosophy is marked by its clearity, exactness, depth, and dry humor.
 Most importantly though, while Analytic Philosophy might not be a best selling novel, it is imminently readable and often a joy to work through.

 To put it more exactly, this book is meant to be read without sitting at a computer or a pen and paper.
 Read the book quickly, pause and think at moments that matter, but for the most part just keep reading.
 This book is paced so that it may be armchair reading; something to get your mind going.